dungureanu-endava/pao/Practice/Lab 08.md

 ## Lab 8

-### I. Implement a method that determines the arithmetic average of a list of numbers read from a file ('Resources\Lab 08\Numbers'), removes the numbers that are less than the average and saves them in a separate file.
+### I. Implement a method that determines the longest word in a list of strings (using streams).

 ### II.
+Implement a method that determines the arithmetic average of a list of numbers.
+Improve the method by:
+- Reading the numbers from a file ('Resources\Lab 08\Numbers')
+- After determining the average, remove the numbers that are less than the average and saves them in a separate file.

+### III.
 Implement a method that figures out how many characters appear in a string.
 Example:
 - Input
 ```
 Distinctas excoluisse an ex in manifestum ha designabam.
 Ii is inferri intueri et equidem et corpora veteris.
 Habituros im ut somniorum ex de albedinem.
 Homo agam ob spem ab idem.
 Notionibus persuadere ex co supponatur ii sequeretur alloquendo.
 Tam jam caeteri delusum pugnare timenda.
 Eae suo majora passim iisdem hoc.